queryluke/masseffect-5e-data/data/class-features/expert-biotic.md

 ---
-id: expert_biotic
 name: Expert Biotic
+class: adept
+subclass: commando
+level: 6
 ---
-By {{ level }} level, casting biotic spells comes so easily to you that it expends only a fraction of your efforts.
-When you cast a biotic spell of 2nd level or higher using a spell slot, you regain one expended spell slot.
-The slot you regain must be of a level lower than the spell you cast.
+By 6th level, casting biotic powers comes so easily to you that it expends only a fraction of your efforts.
+When you cast a biotic power of 2nd level or higher using a power slot, you regain one expended power slot.
+The slot you regain must be of a level lower than the power you cast.